SCRT-HQ/VaporShell/docs/glossary/New-VSKMSKey.md

 ```

 ### -KeyUsage
-The cryptographic operations for which you can use the CMK.
+Determines the cryptographic operations for which you can use the CMK.
-The only valid value is ENCRYPT_DECRYPT, which means you can use the CMK to encrypt and decrypt data.
+The default value, ENCRYPT_DECRYPT, is the only valid value for symmetric CMKs.
+You can't change the KeyUsage value after the CMK is created.
+*Allowed Values*: ENCRYPT_DECRYPT

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-key.html#cfn-kms-key-keyusage
 PrimitiveType: String